kubernetes-sigs/cluster-api/CONTRIBUTING.md

 - Dependency bumps for CVE (usually limited to CVE resolution; backports of non-CVE related version bumps are considered exceptions to be evaluated case by case)
 - Cert-manager version bumps (to avoid having releases with cert-manager versions that are out of support, when possible)
 - Changes required to support new Kubernetes versions, when possible.
 See [supported Kubernetes versions](https://cluster-api.sigs.k8s.io/reference/versions.html#supported-kubernetes-versions) for more details.
+- Changes to use the latest Go patch release.
+If the Go minor version of a supported branch goes out of support, we will consider on a case-by-case basis to bump to a newer Go minor version (e.g. to pick up CVE fixes).
+This could have impact on everyone importing Cluster API.

 We generally allow backports of following changes only to the latest supported branch:
 - Improvements to existing docs (the latest supported branch hosts the current version of the book)